 You Live In An Urban Or Suburban Area

-While both USDA and FHA loans have their perks, USDA loans definitely have some limitations.
-Since they’re only available to rural buyers, they severely limit where you could buy a house.
-If you want to buy a home in a suburban or urban area, an FHA loan might give you the low interest rate and favorable loan terms you desire without restricting you to an urban area.
+While both USDA and FHA loans have their perks, USDA loans have some clear limitations.
+Since they’re only available to buyers in somewhat rural areas, they severely limit where you could buy a house.
+If you want to buy a home in a suburban or urban area, an FHA loan can give you an attractive interest rate without restricting you to a rural area.

 You Want Looser Underwriting Requirements

 If you don’t want to deal with restrictions on where you can live or you don’t want to face a lengthier process in getting approved for a loan and getting to the closing table, an FHA loan is more suitable than a USDA loan.

 USDA loans, while designed for only select borrowers, do have their perks.
 Keep in mind the following pros and cons of USDA loans when making your decision.